 The Bend Parks and Recreation District manages the local parks and public trails along the Deschutes River (and elsewhere) in the City of Bend.
-The beauty and serenity of the river draws locals and tourists to walk, push strollers, jog or bicycle (where permitted) along the Deschutes River Trail.
+The beauty and serenity of the river draws locals and tourists to walk, push strollers, jog, bicycle (where permitted) and walk/run dogs (where permitted) along the Deschutes River Trail.
 Fly fishing is allowed, and many people flock to the shorelines during summer months to float the river and beat the heat!
-Year round, you'll find canoers and kayakers working their navigation skills in the Deschutes River, as well.
+Year round, you'll find canoers, kayakers and stand-up paddleboarders working their navigation skills in the Deschutes River, as well.

 Even if you don't want to walk portions of the Deschutes River Trail or visit one of the many parks along its path, you can still enjoy the scenery from the patio or windows at one of the Old Mill restaurants!

 All photographs in this Hub are the property of Stephanie Hicks.
 Please contact me for permission to use.

 Whether you live in Bend, Oregon or are just visiting for a few days, one of the best ways to experience the Deschutes River Trail is to pick an easy segment, park your car or bicycle, and lace up those shoes.
 Another popular recreational option is to float the river!